 - There is a legal fee charged by our specialised attorney to bring the application to court, and can range from R1500 to R6000.
 Legal fee differs from case to case and your debt counsellor will let you advise the exact amount after the free assessment.

 Certainly not.
 Administration only applies to consumers whose total debt do not exceed R50,000 and usually lasts much longer and is much costlier.
 The debt review process we aim that you achieve a debt free status within 36 to 60 months.

-- Once you have made application for debt review, credit providers can no longer attach any assets or take any further legal action against the consumer pending a determination by a debt counselor as to whether the consumer is actually “over-indebted” or not.
+- Once you have made an application for debt review, credit providers can no longer attach any assets or take any further legal action against the consumer pending a determination by a debt counsellor as to whether the consumer is actually “over-indebted” or not.
 Should the consumer be over-indebted the consumer continues under debt review until all debt is settled.

 - There is no permanent record of being under debt review kept on any Consumer Credit Bureau Data Base, meaning that unlike administration or other avenues, the process leaves no black mark against your name.

 - Repayment of your debt obligations is done through one regular monthly payment (to a Payment Distribution Agency who handle the money side of things).

 - The debt counsellor will set aside a certain amount of income for your necessities (food, school fees, transport costs, etc.) and you then use whatever money you have leftover to pay your debts.
 You will never pay more money than you can reasonably afford.

 - A registered debt counsellor is far more likely to get a positive response from your creditors when it comes to negotiating your repayments than you might as a consumer.